KougamiJuan/link-shortener/README.md

 ## Optional configurations

-- To handle CSS themes use [CSS Theme Change](https://github.com/saadeghi/theme-change)
+- To handle CSS themes use: [CSS Theme Change](https://github.com/saadeghi/theme-change)

-- To transform SVGs into React components in Vite [vite-plugin-svgr](https://github.com/pd4d10/vite-plugin-svgr)
+- To transform SVGs into React components in Vite use: [vite-plugin-svgr](https://github.com/pd4d10/vite-plugin-svgr)

 # Documentation of each technology used